 and satisfies the Dirichlet boundary conditions and is sufficiently smooth.
 After computing~$v(x)$ the solution of the original problem is recovered using the relationship~$u(x) = v(x)+g(x)$, see Figure~\ref{fig:1d-popisson-nh-a}.

-The homogenous Poisson-Dirichlet problem for~$v(x)$ is solved using the classical or quantum spectral methods following the procedure in the previous example.
-In the quantum approach, we first compute classically the modified source term and then classically recover the solution from the quantum solution of the homogeneous problem.
+The homogeneous Poisson-Dirichlet problem for~$v(x)$ is solved using the classical or quantum spectral methods following the procedure in the previous example.
+In the quantum approach, we first compute the modified source term classically and then classically recover the solution from the quantum solution of the homogeneous problem.
 The convergence of the classical and quantum spectral approximations is shown in Figure~\ref{fig:1d-popisson-nh-b}.